mage0535/hermes-memory-installer/README.md

 - **100% embedding coverage** — vector search across all content
 - **brain score 73** — gbrain content quality metric

+## See Also

+- **[Knowledge and Memory Management](https://github.com/mage0535/Knowledge-and-Memory-Management)** — Capability extension layer.
+40+ collection tools, SenseNova document engine, 12+ cloud sync drivers, and 3-tier knowledge recall.
+Extends the sidecar from "remembering" to "where knowledge comes from and how to use it".

 ## Changelog

 ### v3.2 (2026-06-08)